Trace Systoles and Sink Constant: Introduction

-The first two results were already known see \cite{gen_pay, schmutz-systole}, but the others appear to be new, at least in this form.
-In any case, the proofs that we give here uses a completely different approach, as previous proofs of similar results usually rely on hyperbolic geometry.
-One can hope to generalize these results to compute optimal systolic inequalities for other hyperbolic surfaces, which is still an open problem in most cases.
+The first two results were already known from previous works of Schmutz Schaller \cite{schmutz-systole} and Gendulphe \cite{gen_pay}, but the others appear to be new, at least in this form.
+In any case, even for (1) and (2), the proofs that we give here use a completely independent approach that does not rely on hyperbolic geometry.
+One can hope to generalize these results to compute optimal systolic inequalities for other hyperbolic surfaces of small complexity, which is still an open problem in many cases.

-We can also use the methods developped here to obtain properties of non-Fuchsian representations of surface groups.
-In particular, the notion of trace systole is related to a question of Bowditch \cite{bow_mar} : for a given type-preserving representation of a surface that is not discrete, does there exists a simple closed curve such that $\rho (\gamma)$ is not an hyperbolic element ?
-Note that this would imply that the trace systole of such a representation is less than $2$.
-The answer to this question is already known for $\Sigma_2$ the closed surface of genus $2$ and was proven by Marche and Wolff \cite{mar-wol}, using results on domination of non-Fuchsian representations by Fuchsian ones, and the explicit value of the Bers constant.
+We can also study properties of non-Fuchsian representations of surface groups using the notion of trace systole.
+In particular, this is related to a question of Bowditch \cite{bow_mar} : \emph{for a given type-preserving representation of a surface that is not discrete, does there exists a simple closed curve such that $\rho (\gamma)$ is not an hyperbolic element ?} Note that this would imply that the trace systole of such a representation is less than $2$.
+We prove that the answer is positive for $\Sigma_2$ the surface of genus $2$ and representations with Euler class $\pm 1$.